Cacodylic acid: Reactions

+When treated with hydrogen sulfide, dithiocacodylic acid results:

 Health effects

 Cacodylic acid is highly toxic by ingestion, inhalation, or skin contact.
 The U.S. EPA states that all forms of arsenic are a serious risk to human health and the United States Agency for Toxic Substances and Disease Registry ranked arsenic as number 1 in its 2001 Priority List of Hazardous Substances at Superfund sites.
 Arsenic is classified as a Group-A carcinogen.